 - Double-click on the parameter browser.library.activity-stream.enabled to set it to false.

 Hopefully at least one of the above helped you in some way.
-If there is anything else you want to change about Firefox 57, or want to share something you think might help, feel free to comment below.
+If there is anything else you want to change about Firefox Quantum, or want to share something you think might help, feel free to comment below.
 If you use Google Chrome browser, check out these Chrome shortcuts to use it like a pro.